prof-rossetti/intro-to-python/exercises/groceries/README.md

 When developing, as you reach key milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
 And remember to push / sync / upload your work back up to your remote project repository on GitHub.com at least once before you're done.

-If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the ["Further Exploration Challenges"](challenges.md).
-Otherwise, if you need help breaking the problem up into more manageable pieces, consult the ["Guided Checkpoints"](checkpoints.md).
+If you need help breaking the problem up into more manageable pieces, consult the "Guided Checkpoints" and/or the "Guided Screencast" (links below).

 ## Setup